CDCgov/MIRA-NF/docs/find_positions_of_interest_docs/README.md

 ```

-### The known variants of interest table input should be structured like this:
+### The known positions of interest table input should be structured like this:
-The variants of interest table should be structured as seen below.
-These should be variants you would be interested in if they were present within your samples.
+The positions of interest table should be structured as seen below.
+These should be positions you would be interested in if they were present within your samples.
 The file must be tab delimited.

 ```
 subtype	protein position    mutation_of_int phenotypic_consensus